SiliconLabs/wiseconnect/examples/snippets/wlan/http_otaf/readme.md

         </html>
     ```

-- This code will link your resources to Apache server, so that those files can be downloaded.
+- This code will link your resources to the Apache server so those files can be downloaded.
-- you can edit href values in the index.html to your firmware file names.
+- You can edit href values in the index.html to your firmware file names.
 - Make sure to copy all the firmware files into the present directory, C:\wamp64\www\Firmware.
 Save the file and Exit.

     ```html